 1. Chikoko Trails Camps – Zambia

 Located in Zambia’s game-rich South Luangwa National Park, these incredible safari camps are perfect for those who want to go well off the beaten path.
 Chikoko Trees Camp and Crocodile River Camp each offer just 3 chalets made of natural materials.
+These are some of the best safari lodges in Africa if you want to feel truly immersed in nature.

 The remote camps (which are only accessible on foot) offer unparalleled walking safaris, where you can follow well-worn hippo and elephant trails and actually walk alongside iconic African wildlife.
 We recommend staying at both camps; porters will carry your bags so you can simply enjoy the walk and feel completely immersed in the African bush.